jefftranter/6502/sbc/README.md

 All parts should be readily available from sources like Ebay.
-Some. are no longer manufactured but can be obtained as NOS (New Old Stock) from vendors such as Unicorn Electornics.
+Some. are no longer manufactured but can be obtained as NOS (New Old Stock) from vendors such as Unicorn Electronics.
 All parts are through-hole.

 You will need a suitable UV eraser and programmer to program the EPROM.